Nomads (1986 film)

 Nomads is a 1986 American horror film written and directed by John McTiernan, adapted from the novel of the same name by Chelsea Quinn Yarbro.
-It stars Pierce Brosnan, Lesley-Anne Down, and Anna Maria Monticelli.
-The story involves a French anthropologist who is an expert on nomads.
+It stars Pierce Brosnan, Lesley-Anne Down and Anna Maria Monticelli.
+The story involves French anthropologist Jean-Charles Pommier, who is an expert on nomads.
 He stumbles across a group of urban nomads who turn out to be more than he expected.

 Plot

 In a Los Angeles city hospital, Jean-Charles Pommier, a French anthropologist, is brought into the emergency room.
 Despite being badly beaten, he keeps resisting the doctors' attempts at treating him and does not stop shouting at them in French.
 However, no one can understand him.
 Moments after he dies, one of the physicians treating him, Dr. Eileen Flax, becomes possessed with his memories.
 While seeing bits of Pommier's life through his eyes, Flax has an accident and gets knocked out.
 When she wakes up, she gets out of the hospital without telling anybody and continues reliving Pommier's life, visiting the places he was at as they come up in her visions.

-Her flashbacks tell the story of the final week in Pommier's life.
+Flax's flashbacks tell the story of the final week in Pommier's life.
 At the start of it, after years of travelling around the world and studying the religious beliefs and spiritual rituals of non-Western cultures, Pommier finally settles down with his wife Niki in Los Angeles to teach at UCLA.
 His home in the suburbs is vandalized one night by a gang of street punks who travel around in a black van.
-They are very interested in his house, and he finds that they have built a shrine in his garage to a murderer who recently killed two girls who lived there.
+They are very interested in his house and he finds that they have built a shrine in his garage to a murderer who recently killed two girls who lived there.
 He studies them because their nomadic subculture exhibits similarities to the ones he has studied abroad.

-He begins to observe the street punks, following them and covertly photographing them.
+Pommier begins to observe the street punks, following them and covertly photographing them.
 While doing this, he witnesses them killing a man and hiding the body in a dumpster.
 However, when he checks the dumpster later, the body has disappeared.
-Despite being afraid of them, he is also fascinated, as he misses his own nomadic lifestyle and has qualms about complying to his wife's wishes and settling down in the United States.
+Despite being afraid of them, he is also fascinated, as he misses his own nomadic lifestyle and has qualms about complying to Niki's wishes and settling down in the United States.